jjvanzon/Circular-Language-Spec/constructs-drafts/automatic-containment.md

 ![](images/3.%20Automatic%20Containment.042.png)

-I also do not know why, when a definition inside an object is called by giving the call a class line to the definition, the class line is unary again, and what will make it so, that this will make the object of which the definition was used as a class, the parameter of the call, giving the object an active command reference back to the call.
+I also do not know why, when a definition inside an object is called by giving the call a class line to the definition, the class line is unary again, and what might make it so, that this might make the object of which the definition was used as a class, the parameter of the call, giving the object an active command reference back to the call.
 I do not know yet what makes this happen and why so many class lines are unary.
 I expected class relations to be more like object relations and more dual, and I expected relations to automatically cause intuitive behavior of calls and stuff.
 I think I have to compare it conceptually to how you look at it in current programming languages.